ritza-co/kaboom/doc/18-concert.md

 })
 ```

-In the line `sun.angle += dt() * 12` we set the "sun" sprite to rotate a 12 degree angle infinitely.
+In the line `sun.angle += dt() * 12` we set the "sun" sprite to rotate at a 12 degree angle infinitely.

-That's it for our kaboom concert.
-We have successfully added animated objects to our live outdoor concert.
-Run the program to try out all the functionality we've implemented.
-To see the `CamPos()` function in effect, make the "player" sprite collide with the last top note and see what happens.
+That's it for our Kaboom concert.
+Run the program now to try out all the functionality we've implemented.
+To see the `CamPos()` function in effect, make the "player" sprite collide with the last note.

 ### Things to try

-Visit this [link](https://kaboomjs.com/) for more Kaboom functions and components you can use if your programs.

 Here are some ideas to try:

-* Create an imitation mario game and add the `CamPos()` function to follow mario as he moves across the screen.
+* Create an imitation *Mario* game and add the `CamPos()` function to follow Mario as he moves across the screen.

-* Create a Karaoke Machine with a list of songs and a user can choose from and a list of song lyrics to match which you an display on screen.
+* Create a karaoke machine with a list of songs a user can choose from to display the lyrics onscreen.

 Try out the embedded repl below: